DaniellaMuhire/kickstarter-analysis/README.md

 ![alt text](Resources/Theater_Outcomes_vs_Launch.png)

 The month that launched the most successful Kickstarter campaigns was May.
 The month of May and June both have greater success rate.
-However, we can see that January, June, July and October have roughly the same number of failed campaigns launched.
+However, we can also see that May, June, July, August and October have roughly the same number of failed campaigns launched.
 This is determined by examining the points along the trend lines of the chart.
+The month of July has the least number of Cancelation.

 ### Analysis of Outcomes Based on Goals